-Protection of the environment in which we live and operate is part of Millennium Hygiene Services’ core values and principles and we consider it to be a sound business practice.
+Protection of the environment in which we live and operate is part of our core values and principles.

 - At Millennium Hygiene we realize that environmental issues are increasingly important.
 We follow policies and procedures to ensure our operations do least possible harm to the environment.
-These policies are regularly reviewed and updated by our management team.
+We regularly review and update our policies.

 - Millennium Hygiene specialises in the supply and servicing of washroom hygiene equipment and provides a wide range of Environmental Health, Hygiene and Safety services and products.
 We are a company proud of our continuing development and improvement, and our ability to satisfy our client’s needs.

 - Millennium Hygiene acknowledges the need to conduct its business in a manner, which is consistent with protecting both the global and local environment.
 It will commit the necessary financial and personnel resources to fulfil the company’s commitment to improving the environment and preventing pollution in line with this Environmental Policy.

 - The Directors takes responsibility for the environmental performance of the company.

 Steph Gibson – Managing Director

 Millennium Hygiene actively support the Animals Asia Foundation www.animalsasia.org.
 We have sponsored a bear since 2008 at the Chengdu Sanctuary that was called Gypsy, unfortunately she passed away in 2019 but we continue to support the great work this charity do.